Tax Extension: How to Get More Time to File Your Tax Return

 Residents of Maine and Massachusetts Sometimes Get More Time to File

-While it isn't exactly a "tax extension," people who live in Maine or Massachusetts sometimes have more time to file their federal income tax return – as was the case in 2022.
+While it isn't exactly a "tax extension," people who live in Maine (opens in new tab) or Massachusetts (opens in new tab) sometimes have more time to file their federal income tax return – as was the case in 2022.
 The IRS can't set a tax due date on a holiday (including a state holiday).
 Patriot's Day is a state holiday in Maine and Massachusetts commemorating Revolutionary War battles that is celebrated each year on the third Monday in April.
 If Patriot's Day falls on the regular due date for filing your federal income tax return, then residents of Maine and Massachusetts get an extra day to file their federal return.
-For instance, the deadline for filing a 2021 federal return was April 18, 2022, for most people.
-But the deadline for residents of Maine and Massachusetts was on April 19, 2022.
-They also had until April 19 to request an automatic six-month tax return filing extension (put they still had to pay any taxes owed by April 19).

 Victims of Natural Disasters Might Have More Time to File, Too